Glow-worm

 How to Fix / Troubleshooting

-Safety: Allow system to cool before bleeding radiators.
+Safety: Allow the system to cool before bleeding radiators.
 Isolate power before working on valves or pump electrics.

 - Check TRVs and valves: Ensure all thermostatic radiator valves (TRVs) and lockshield valves are open where heat is required.